-- Remove the centre and 1 side grill and replace with triple large grill hotplate and side hotplate, smooth side up.
-Preheat your barbeque using all burners on HIGH, hood closed until the temperature reaches 200°C. Open the hood turn all burners down to LOW.
-Adjust burners while cooking to just maintain a sizzle. - Place the bacon on the hotplate and the sausages on the grill, keep turning as required.
+- Place a Ziegler & Brown half hotplate into the BBQ, smooth side up.
+Preheat your BBQ burner, on HIGH, hood closed until the temperature reaches 200°C. Open the hood turn burner down to LOW. - Place the bacon on the hotplate and the sausages on the grill, keep turning as required. - After 6 minutes place the tomatoes and mushrooms on the grill for a further 4 minutes. - After another 4 minutes turn the tomatoes and mushrooms over, lightly oil the hotplate, add the eggs and cook to your liking.

-- 4 tomatoes, halved

-- Oil

-- Salt and pepper

-- 3. After 6 minutes place the tomatoes and mushrooms on the grill for a further 4 minutes.

-- After another 4 minutes turn the tomatoes and mushrooms over, lightly oil the hotplate, add the eggs and cook to your liking.